Table of Contents

 If you have HBV, your health care provider may run other tests such as:

-There is also a new test called FibroScan™ that takes only 10 minutes and may be as useful as liver biopsy in diagnosing HBV.
-The test is not yet approved in the US, so it is available only through clinical trials (see www.clinicaltrials.gov).
-However, it is likely to become more widely available in the near future.
+There is also a new test called FibroScan™ that takes only ten minutes and may be as useful as liver biopsy in diagnosing HBV.
+The FDA approved this test in April of 2013.
+It is non-invasive and painless.

 Emtriva, Epivir, and Viread are drugs that are approved for the treatment of HIV and also have activity against HBV.
 If you are infected with both HBV and HIV and you are being treated for your HIV with Emtriva, Epivir, or Viread, your HBV infection could get worse if you stop taking the drug.